Chrishon Rose

-Chrishon Rose (born March 13, 1991) is an American football defensive tackle who is currently a free agent.
+Chrishon Rose (born March 13, 1991) is an American former football defensive tackle.
 He played college football at East Carolina University.
-He was signed by the Minnesota Vikings as a rookie free agent following the 2015 NFL Draft.
+He was signed by the Minnesota Vikings as a rookie free agent following the 2015 NFL draft.

-Early years
+Early life

 Rose attended Bishop McNamara High School in Forestville, Maryland, where he played for Coach Bryce Bevill, recognized by sports website DCSportsFan.com's Coach of the Year.
 He was part of a defense that shut out three opponents during the 2009 season.
 He was a second-team All-Washington Catholic Athletic Conference selection as a senior following an honorable mention nod as a junior.
-As a senior, he logged 32 tackles, 10 coming behind the line of scrimmage, helping lead the Mustangs to an 8-3 record and a league playoff berth, earning an honorable mention Big School All-State for his efforts.
+As a senior, he logged 32 tackles, 10 coming behind the line of scrimmage, helping lead the Mustangs to an 8–3 record and a league playoff berth, earning an honorable mention Big School All-State for his efforts.
 He was also named to the Star-Gazette second-team as a senior.
 Following his senior season, he played for the Washington squad in the Maryland Crab Bowl, the state's only high school all-star game, and was credited with five tackles.

 Rose also competed in wrestling for Bishop McNamara, finishing eighth in the state and third in the conference (in heavyweight division).
 He also earned an additional two letters in basketball.